 Unfortunately, at least one of the bands was staying at our hotel and the teenage members felt the need to use the echoing hallways as playgrounds from 2 am to 4 am.
 One thing you learn in Mexico: noise does not bother people the same way it does in the US and if you complain about noise you’re likely to be met with a puzzled look.
 We certainly were.

-Eating in Durango, Mexico
+Where to eat in Durango, Mexico

 At Cremeria Wallender our minds were boggled by its luscious similarities–from the freshly roasted coffee to the freshly baked bread and pastries to the gourmet cuts of meat to the decadent prepared foods to the hard-to-find ingredients–to Dean & Deluca, the gourmet mecca in New York City.